 Cognitive testing is often done using paper and pencil tests.
 These assessments are time-consuming, tedious, subject to tester bias and fatigue, and often too costly.
 Often, they are not administered at all unless specifically requested by a patient.
 A more recent trend has been digitalization of these paper and pencil tests to make them more accessible.

 Cognivue changes all of this with a rapid and objective test that fits into the workflow of any busy doctor’s office.
-It produces a simple and easy to interpret one-page report with a single average cumulative score of all the tests.
+It produces a simple and easy to interpret one-page report with a single risk score.
 Something every patient can understand.
 Test results are also stored locally and cloud-based for longitudinal test comparison.

 Below is a series of charts that compares Cognivue with traditional paper and pencil tests for cognitive function.